Accepting your Offer

-Most taught postgraduate courses begin during the week starting on Monday September 11th 2017.
-As some courses will start before or after that date, be sure to check your course on our online prospectus.
+Most Taught Postgraduate Courses begin during the 2nd week of September.
+As some courses will start before or after that date, be sure to check your Course on our online prospectus.

 There are fees payable for all postgraduate courses.
 In order to complete the registration process and gain unrestricted access to university student facilities you must register online and pay the first half of your programme fees.
-The second half instalment of fees is then payable by 31st January 2018.
+The second half instalment of fees is then payable in January.

-Your full course fee can be viewed on the Fees Office website under Fees Schedule 2017-2018.
+Your full course fee can be viewed on the Fees Office website under by clicking here

 When can i pay my fees?

 At registration, you can pay directly by credit or debit card using UCC’s online payment facility.
 Full details on how to pay your fees is available on Fees Office website

 Student Grants - SUSi

 Student Universal Support Ireland (SUSI) is the single awarding authority for all grant applications.
 If you think that you may be eligible to apply for a SUSI grant and meet the eligibility criteria, be sure to check the SUSi website for full information.
 We advise you to apply as early as possible.